-Corby engages in a significant amount of transactions with its parent company, its ultimate parent and affiliates.
+Corby engages in a significant number of transactions with its parent company, its ultimate parent and affiliates.
 Specifically, Corby renders services to its parent company, its ultimate parent and affiliates for the marketing, sale and production of beverage alcohol products in Canada.
 Furthermore, Corby subcontracts the large majority of its distilling, maturing, storing, blending, bottling and related production activities to its parent company.
 A significant portion of Corby's bookkeeping, recordkeeping, data processing and other administrative services are also outsourced to its parent company.
+Transactions with the parent company, ultimate parent and affiliates are subject to Corby's related party transaction policy.

-As discussed above, under "General Development of the Business", Corby entered into an agreement on September 26, 2008, regarding the Canadian representation of ABSOLUT vodka, including certain restrictive covenants, and also entered into agreements on September 29, 2006 regarding the continued production of its brands by Pernod Ricard at its production facilities in Windsor, Ontario, for a 10-year period, expiring in 2016.
+As discussed above, under "General Development of the Business", Corby entered into an agreement on November 9, 2011, for a new term regarding the exclusive right to represent ABSOLUT vodka and Plymouth gin brands in Canada from September 30, 2013 to September 29, 2021, including certain restrictive covenants, and also entered into agreements on September 29, 2006 regarding the continued production of its brands by Pernod Ricard at its production facilities in Windsor, Ontario, for a 10-year period, expiring in 2016.
 Corby also agreed to manage Pernod Ricard's business interests in Canada, including the Windsor production facilities.
 Certain officers of Corby have been appointed as directors and officers within the Pernod Ricard Group, as approved by Corby's Board of Directors.
 All of these transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.